plutonium-239/plotlyshare/README.md

 The idea is to preserve the interactivity and responsiveness of `plotly` plots with the ease of **link-based sharing** and without all the hassle of sending an html file, or worse, a static image/document.

-To use this, first run `python -m plotlyshare setup` and then whenever making a plot,
+To use this, first run `python -m plotlyshare setup` and install [plotlyshare on deta space](https://deta.space/discovery/@pu239/plotlyshare).
+And then whenever making a plot,

 ```py
 ...